 Will Your Adult Children Quickly Spend Through a Lump Sum Inheritance?

-These days, parents with adult children of almost any age must be concerned with how their offspring will manage a lump sum inheritance.
+These days, parents with adult children of almost any age must be concerned with how their offspring will manage money or property left in a will, especially a lump sum inheritance.
 Historically, estate planning concerns about protecting an heir's inheritance focused on minor children and young adults.
 Today, however, parents with children who may soon be eligible for Social Security Benefits themselves must be wary of leaving a lump sum inheritance to their heirs.

 Most seniors and Baby Boomers who plan to leave inheritances to their children have accumulated their estates through hard work, disciplined investing, and frugal spending.
 As parents, they typically want the assets they leave behind to provide some amount of financial security for their family.
 Unfortunately, it is possible for spendthrift heirs to spend through a lifetime of savings in a matter of weeks or months.
 When adult children inherit money, they usually spend it as they spend their own money, or even more carelessly.
 See

-greedy heirs.The story on the right is an example of a recent estate administration that illustrates how spendthrift heirs can squander an inheritance.
+greedy heirs.The story below is an example of a recent estate administration that illustrates how spendthrift heirs can squander an inheritance.

 Denise and Jimmy are siblings age 34 and 36.
 When their mother, Francis, died eighteen months ago, they each inherited a lump sum of 225,000 dollars.
 Denise lived with her mother before her death and still lives in her mother's house.
 Jimmy lives rent free in an apartment his uncle owns.
 Both drive cars purchased by their father.
 Francis paid most of her adult children's expenses until her death.
 Denise has had a few part time jobs through the years, but Jimmy has barely held a job since graduating high school.
 He has been in and out of rehab seven times for drug problems.Although Francis owned a substantial amount of property and two successful businesses, she never gave much thought to her estate plan.
 She had an attorney draft a simple will leaving her estate in equal shares to her children.
 Her attorney tried to provide advice on the advantages of other estate planning methods such as trusts, but Francis refused to listen.
 She didn't want to spend money on attorneys' fees.
 She firmly directed her attorney to prepare her will according to her instructions, disregarding his concerns about how the children might quickly spend through their inheritances.
 As a result, when Francis died, Denise and Jimmy received their inheritances in a lump sum.